General enquiries: 0800 326 5559

 Website: http://clubdrugclinic.cnwl.nhs.uk/

-Alternatively, find an Alcoholics Anonymous, Narcotics Anonymous or Cocaine Anonymous near you.
-The NHS are also there to help you.
+Alternatively, find an Alcoholics Anonymous, Narcotics Anonymous or Cocaine Anonymous near you, or seek out the support of Al-Anon Family Meetings or Alateen.

 We offer addiction support across London, in areas such as Barnes, Battersea, Bethnal Green, Camden Town, Chelsea, Clapham, Finchley, Fulham, Greenwich, Hampstead, Hanwell, Highgate, Kensington, Kingsbury, Lewisham, Marylebone, Mayfair, Notting Hill, Paddington, Shoreditch, Soho, Thamesmead, Tottenham, Walthamstow, West Ham, Westminster, Wimbledon and more.